DROP US A EMAIL:

 Ingredients You’ll Need

-• High-Quality Honey: The star of the show.
+• High-Quality Honey: The star ingredient.

-• All-Purpose Flour: Provides the necessary structure.
+• All-Purpose Flour: Builds structure.

 Thick honey bar dough being spread into a square baking pan with parchment paper.